How many cigarettes did Cillian Murphy smoked during Peaky Blinders?

 Introduction

 Cillian Murphy’s portrayal of the iconic character Thomas Shelby in the hit TV series Peaky Blinders has captivated audiences worldwide.
-From his sharp suits to his intense gaze, Murphy’s performance has been widely praised.
-However, one aspect of his character that has sparked curiosity among fans is his constant smoking.
-Many have wondered just how many cigarettes Murphy smoked during the show’s run.
-In this article, we delve into this burning question and provide some answers.
+One aspect of his performance that has caught the attention of many viewers is his constant smoking.
+Fans have often wondered just how many cigarettes Murphy smoked throughout the show’s run.
+In this article, we delve into this burning question and provide some insights into the actor’s on-screen smoking habits.

 Thomas Shelby, the leader of the Peaky Blinders gang, is rarely seen without a cigarette in hand.
-Smoking is an integral part of his character, often used to convey his cool and calculated demeanor.
+Smoking has become an integral part of his character, symbolizing his cool and calculated demeanor.
 Throughout the show, Shelby can be seen lighting up in moments of stress, contemplation, or celebration.
-His smoking habit has become synonymous with his character, adding to the overall atmosphere and authenticity of the show’s 1920s setting.
+His smoking habit has become synonymous with his on-screen persona.

 FAQ